harlanhaskins/swift/docs/SIL.rst

   %1 = super_method %0 : $T, #Super.method!1 : $@convention(thin) U -> V
   // %0 must be of a non-root class type or class metatype $T
   // #Super.method!1 must be a reference to a native Swift method of T's
-  // superclass or of one of its ancestor classes, and be curried.
+  // superclass or of one of its ancestor classes, at uncurry level >= 1
   // %1 will be of type $@convention(thin) U -> V

 Looks up a method in the superclass of a class or class metatype instance.